September 19, 2024 CCoriano

 • Apollo Theater: Pietro Sambo was the Italian architect who designed the Apollo Theater, one of Hermoupolis’ most notable cultural landmarks.
 The theater, built in 1864, is often referred to as a “mini La Scala” because its design is inspired by the famous opera house in Milan, Italy.
 It features a blend of neoclassical and Italian Renaissance styles, making it a symbol of the cultural sophistication of Hermoupolis in the 19th century.

-• Nicholas Church: The foundations of this magnificent church were laid in 1849, created by plans designed by Gerasimos Metaxas.
+• St. Nicholas Church: The foundations of this magnificent church were laid in 1849, created by plans designed by Gerasimos Metaxas.
 J. Vaugarni, as a French architect, also contributed with the design of the imposing edifice.
 It was completed in 1870, and it is one of the grandest churches in the Cyclades, with its impressive blue dome and marble façade.
 The domed basilica merges neoclassical elements with Byzantine architecture, making it a key religious and architectural monument on the island.

 Industrial Architecture: In addition to its neoclassical elegance, Hermoupolis also showcases industrial buildings such as old factories and warehouses near the port, a testament to the island’s once-thriving shipping industry.